laminas/laminas-stratigility/README.md

 ### Middleware

-`Zend\Stratigility\MiddlewarePipe` is the primary application interface, and has been discussed previously.
+`Laminas\Stratigility\MiddlewarePipe` is the primary application interface, and has been discussed previously.
 Its API is:

 ```php
 class MiddlewarePipe implements MiddlewareInterface